Carbon Copy (software): Overview

 packaging of Carbon Copy to Puerto Rico.
 Meridian had a British subsidiary, also acquired by Microcom.

 History

 Computerworld covered the flow of features and newer releases: 3.0 (1986), 1987, 1989.
 By 1991, although Version 5.2.2 was still actively marketed, Version 6.0 was released to coincide with the release of MS/DOS 5.0.

 By 1994, DOS versions topped out at 6.0, and the 2.0 version of Carbon Copy Plus for Windows was available.
+A version for the Macintosh platform was also available, dubbed "Carbon Copy for the Mac".